sibarra000/Alt-Paloma-Site/README.md

-  # Single-Page Landing Website
+  # Paloma

-  This is a code bundle for Single-Page Landing Website.
+  This is a code bundle for Palomas Website.
 The original project is available at https://www.figma.com/design/lUEYgJTS3C4SHRVG7oAWrj/Single-Page-Landing-Website.

   ## Running the code